flyteorg/flyte/rsts/getting_started.rst

   3. Run a Flyte workflow on a cluster,
   4. Iterated on a Flyte workflow.

-  .. rubric:: 🎉 Congratulations! you just ran your first Flyte workflow! 🎉
+  .. rubric:: 🎉 Congratulations!
+You just ran your first Flyte workflow! 🎉

 Next Steps: User Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^